All tools

 3D Wireframe Terrain Generator

-Sculpt procedural hills from layered sine noise on a subdivided plane — tune mesh density, amplitude, palette, tilt, and optional horizon fog.
-Orbit the lattice, then export a PNG for sci‑fi heroes, data viz keynotes, and synthwave art direction.
+Sculpt procedural hills from layered sine noise on a subdivided plane — tune mesh density, amplitude, palette, tilt, horizon fog, ten HDR maps (studio reflections available if you enable ground shadow), canvas presets or transparent preview, freeze drift for stills, orbit or auto-spin the camera, copy shareable URLs, optional contact grounding, export solid or transparent PNG for sci‑fi heroes, data viz keynotes, and synthwave art direction.

 Loading 3D scene…